Higher order homogenization for random non-autonomous parabolic operators: The smooth case

-According to \cite{KP_1995}, under {\bf (H)} or {\bf (C)}, the sequence $u^\eps$ converges in probability, as $\eps\to0$, to a solution $u^0$ of problem \eqref{eff_cauch}.
+According to \cite{KP_1995}, under {\bf (H)}, the sequence $u^\eps$ converges in probability, as $\eps\to0$, to a solution $u^0$ of problem \eqref{eff_cauch}.
 For the reader convenience we provide here the definition of the effective matrix $\aeff$.
-If {\bf (H)} holds, we solve the following auxiliary problem
+We solve the following auxiliary problem

 here $s$ and $\omega$ are parameters, and $\chi^0$ is an unknown vector function: $ \chi^0=(\chi^{0,1},\ldots,\chi^{0,d})$.
 In what follows {\it we usually do not indicate explicitly the dependence of $\omega$}.
 Due to ellipticity of the matrix $a$ equation \eqref{aux_0} has a unique, up to an additive constant vector, periodic solution, $ \chi^0\in \big(L^\infty(\mathbb T^d)\cap H^1(\mathbb T^d)\big)^d $.
 This constant vector is chosen in such a way that